dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In contrast to most calendar/todo applications, creating items (events, tasks, and so forth) in etm does not require filling out fields in a form.
 Instead, items are created as free-form text entries using a simple, intuitive format and stored in plain text files.

-There are several types of items in etm - see Help/Types for details.
-Each item begins with a type character such as an asterisk (event) and continues on one or more lines either until the end of the file is reached or another line is found that begins with a type character.
-The type character for each item is followed by the item summary and then, perhaps, by one or more `@key value` pairs - see Help/@ keys for details.
-The order in which such pairs are entered does not matter.

-Dates can be entered in etm using *fuzzy parsing* - e.g., `+7` for seven days from today, `fri` for next Friday, `+1/1` for the first day of next month.
+Dates in the examples below are entered using *fuzzy parsing* - e.g., `+7` for seven days from today, `fri` for next Friday, `+1/1` for the first day of next month.
 See Help/Dates for details.

 # Sample entries